UST-MICO/docs/tutorials/04-manage-an-application.rst

 MicoEnvironmentVariableRequestDTO
     Environment variables to set for the container.
 MicoInterfaceConnectionRequestDTO
     Connections to service interfaces of other services.
-The address of the service interface gets stored in the environment variable.
+    The address of the service interface gets stored in a specified environment variable.
 Image Pull Policy
     When to reload image from dockerhub.

-To connect the frontend with the backend service we need to add an interface connection with the following values to the frontend service.
+To connect the frontend with the backend service, we need to add an interface connection with the following values to the frontend service:

 *  **Environment Variable Name:** :envvar:`BACKEND_REST_API`
 *  **Interface Name:** :samp:`backend`